axivo/website/k3s-cluster/content/tutorials/handbook/cilium/_index.md

 ### Gateway API

 [Gateway API](https://gateway-api.sigs.k8s.io) is an official Kubernetes project, focused on L4 and L7 routing in Kubernetes.
-Refer to Cilium [documentation](https://docs.cilium.io/en/stable/network/servicemesh/gateway-api/gateway-api/), for further details.

 #### Usage Example